KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 _Actions_ are the operations applied to the document.  _Entries_ are the representation stored in the log.  _Entries_ have more information than _Actions_ do.

-For inter-op, this would be represented like:
+For inter-op, this would be represented something like:
 ```Go
 type Action struct {
 	actionType int